Immortalv5/Attendance-Using-Face-Recognition/README.md

   ![Results](https://github.com/Immortalv5/Face-Recognition/blob/master/IMG/Results.png)
 ## Conclusion
 > The Face_Recognition Software can be used for many applications.
 I have createed this for **Attendence System Based on Face Recognition**, for getting staff attendance.
 It can also be used as **Security** purpose.

+## Contributors
+* Sai Avinash Varma Kucharlapati
+* Amar Sai Teja Chityala